An overview of how to use the food cost cockpit, which figures to enter and how to understand the results.

 Even if your property is not taking stock at the end of the month, something still needs to be entered in this column.
 You can estimate your inventory, use par stock or copy opening stock.
 If opening and closing stock is the same, it is assumed that all your purchases have been sold.

-Ideally you could work with a Par Stock, your ideal inventory that you always have on hand.
+Ideally you could work with par stock, your ideal inventory that you always have on hand.

 Turnover days refers to the number of days you keep your stock in storage.
-The fewer days the better as this indicate fresh food and you do not have cash locked up in the store room.
+The fewer days the better, as this indicate fresh food and you do not have cash tied up in the store room.